New-Look Tee Times Proudly Partners With The First Tee

 – Gary Curreri is a freelance writer based in South Florida.

 The Tee Times partners with the PGA of America – South Florida Section

-The South Florida Section of the PGA of America is an association of golf professionals whose mission is to promote interest, participation and enjoyment in the game of golf; establish and maintain professional standards or practice; and enhance the well-being of golf professionals.
-Approximately 1,830 members and Associates are employed at over 460 facilities in the South Florida region, currently ranking South Florida Section the second largest Section of PGA Professionals amongst all 41 PGA Sections in the United States.
+The South Florida Section of the PGA of America is an association of golf professionals whose mission is to promote interest, participation, and enjoyment in the game of golf; establish and maintain professional standards or practice, and enhance the well-being of golf professionals.
+Approximately 1,830 members and Associates are employed at over 460 facilities in the South Florida region, currently ranking the South Florida Section as the second-largest Section of PGA Professionals amongst all 41 PGA Sections in the United States.

-The section conduct numerous activities each year including:
+The section conducts numerous activities each year including:

 In addition to the Section and its membership, in 2004 the South Florida PGA Foundation was established with a mission of impacting lives throughout the south Florida community through the game of golf.
 As a 501 (c) 3 not-for-profit organization, the Foundation has had the ability to reach more than 15,000 individuals since its inception and that number continues to rise annually through the various programs and activities administered.

 The primary pillars of the South Florida PGA Foundation include:

 - Charitable Gifting – $227,000 granted to local charities

 - Community Outreach – Veterans – PGA HOPE (helping our patriots everywhere) – more than 550 veterans have learned the game of golf as a form of therapy since inception of the program in 2015.